redcanaryco/helm-charts/charts/linux-edr-sensor/README.md

 ## System requirements for the Linux EDR sensor
 For the most up to date requirements, please visit [help.redcanary.com](https://help.redcanary.com/hc/en-us/articles/360052515594-System-requirements-for-Linux-EDR).

-## Support and installation notes
-* We do not support systems running auditd
-* We do not support systems running software that consume from the audit netlink socket
-* Installation will disable the auditd.service and, if it exists, the systemd-journald-audit.socket.
-It will not change any configuration files for auditd.
-The previous system state will be restored if you choose to uninstall

 ## Compatibility with Kubernetes
 The linux-edr-sensor chart has undergone testing for deployment on these Kubernetes distributions:
 * Rancher k3s & k3d